Esraa-Abdelnaser/Sakila_REST_SOAP_API/README.md

 The Sakila API provides a convenient way to access the Sakila database using RESTful and SOAP interfaces.
 The API is easy to use and can be integrated with a wide range of HTTP clients and programming languages.
-If you have any questions or issues with the API, please contact us at support@example.com.
+If you have any questions or issues with the API.

 ## Run with Maven